minte9/php-pages/main/design-patterns/service_layer/README.md

 Why Not a Single EmailService?

-If you put everything inside EmailService (view rendering, subject, attachments, building the message), you end up with a class that:
+If you put everything inside EmailService (view rendering, subject, attachments), you end up with a class that:
 - Has too many responsibilities
 - Is harder to test